mysticflute/portfolio/README.md

 4. Select the "HTML" tab, and find the 7-digit id within the `action` attribute of the `form` element.
 For example, in `<form action="https://app.convertkit.com/forms/1234567/subscriptions ..."`, the id is `1234567`.

 Use this id to set the value for `NEXT_PUBLIC_NEWSLETTER_FORM_ID` in the `.env.local` file.

+#### Audio Preloading

+I typically set `NEXT_PUBLIC_AUDIO_PRELOAD="none"` for faster loads when developing and running tests locally.

+#### Allowed Dev Origins

+When running the server with `npm run dev`, you can allow additional local hostnames to properly load all of the dev assets and endpoints by setting `ALLOWED_DEV_ORIGINS`.

+For example, when running the server on my Mac and allowing connections from my phone, I typically set `ALLOWED_DEV_ORIGINS="localhost, 127.0.0.1, computername.local"` (replacing the value of "computername").

 #### Others